PKU-ML/DYNACL/README.md

     python train_DynACL.py --experiment EXP_PATH --dataset DATASET_NAME --data PATH_TO_DATASET

 All training results (checkpoints and loggers) will be stored in ``./experiments/EXP_PATH``.
-Training takes around  hours on a single RTX 3090 GPU.
+Training takes around one day on a single RTX 3090 GPU.

 For DynACL++, we need to first generate pseudo labels: